Chlöe Swarbrick: Co-leadership and Green Budget

+Israel-Palestine

 In December 2024, Swarbrick submitted a member's bill calling on the New Zealand government to impose sanctions against Israel in response to the ongoing Gaza war.
 By 19 March 2025, the bill had attracted the support of the Greens, Labour and Te Pāti Māori.
 To pass into law, the bill needed the support of at least six government MPs.